 The title also includes director Min’s will.
 He used the word “herstory” to apply that this is the history written by the former comfort women themselves.
 He also added that he wanted to present the courage of these grandmothers and the solidarity and the empathy of those who helped them.
-Director Min’s Herstory, which reflects his true feelings, came as a warm and heart-felt film.
+Director Min’s Herstory, which reflects his true feelings, came as a warm and heartfelt film.

 - The Sincere Acting Performed by the Actors

 The combined career of the actors in Herstory is more than 200 years.
-The prominent actors, including Kim Hee Ae, Kim Hae Sook, Ye Soo Jung, Moon Sook, Lee Yong Nyeo and Kim Sun Young, present the perfect ensemble.
+The prominent actors, including Kim Hee Ae, Kim Hae Sook, Ye Soo Jung, Moon Sook, Lee Yong Nyeo, and Kim Sun Young, present the perfect ensemble.
 Also, those who played the former comfort women allowed tears and laughter in every scene.

-Lee Seol, who played Moon Jung Sook’s daughter, Hye Soo, actually registered as a free speaker in the weekly demonstrations to better perform the scene of weekly demonstrations.
-In addition, many actors, including Hand Ji Min, Lee Yoo Young, Jung In Ki and Park Jung Ja, have decided to make special appearances to add the sincerity into the movie.
+Lee Seol, who played Moon Jung Sook’s daughter, Hye Soo, registered as a free speaker in the weekly demonstrations to better perform the scene of weekly demonstrations.
+In addition, many actors, including Han Ji Min, Lee Yoo Young, Jung In Ki and Park Jung Ja, have decided to make special appearances to add the sincerity into the movie.

 - Thorough Historical Research Combined with Meaningful and Heart-Felt Trial Scenes

 After perfectly recreating the trial scenes, the rest was up to the actors.
 They recreated the sad situation and the anger with their sincere acting on the set.
-After filming the scene of Bae Jung Gil’s (Kim Hae Sook) testimony, holding back the overwhelming emotions, she got so absorbed in her role so much that she couldn’t stop crying for some time.
+After filming the scene of Bae Jung Gil’s (Kim Hae Sook) testimony, holding back the overwhelming emotions, she got so absorbed in her role to the point that she couldn’t stop crying for some time.
 The production team’s meticulous research to not miss a single detail from the actual trial combined with the actors’ determinations to capture the real victims’ pain, the movie was able to convey the heart-felt messages to the audience.
 I believe that these efforts are why Herstory is still remembered two years after its release.